Please contact us if you have any questions regarding the Academic Catalog

 Master of Architecture

-A fifty dollar ($50) non-refundable application fee must be submitted with the application.
+A fifty dollar ($50) nonrefundable application fee must be submitted with the application.
 Applications are accepted for the fall semester only.
 The deadline for receipt of a complete application packet is January 15.
 The minimum overall GPA for admission to the program is 3.0 or permission of the Department.

 The following terminology is used to distinguish candidate status:

 Internal Candidate: An applicant currently enrolled in Wentworth’s Bachelor of Science in Architecture degree program or who has graduated from this program within one year of the application deadline.
+Internal candidates will complete the program in one academic year (two semesters)

 External Candidate: An applicant who received their Bachelor of Science in Architecture degree from Wentworth more than one year prior to the application deadline, or an applicant from a four-year NAAB-based pre-professional Bachelor of Arts or Science in Architecture degree or its equivalent.
+External candidates will complete the program in two academic years (four semesters).

 All application materials must be completed in English and the candidate should keep a copy of all application materials.
 The following application materials must be delivered to the Admissions Office by January 15 as a complete application packet: